dansylvain/42_Inception/README.md

 # 42_inception
-The Inception project aims to [describe the main goal of your project].
+The Inception project aims to deploy and manage multiple services using containerization.
 This project involves setting up a development environment and infrastructure using Docker and other relevant technologies to facilitate application deployment and management.

 <p align="center">
   <img src="inception.webp" width="70%"/>